graphprotocol/graph-node/README.md

 Right now, this includes:

 - `node` — A local Graph node.
-- `thegraph` — A library providing traits for system components and types for common data.
+- `graph` — A library providing traits for system components and types for common data.
 - `core` — A library providing implementations for core components, used by all nodes.